 1. Personalized Accommodations

-Understanding that each neurodivergent individual has unique needs is key.
 Accommodations such as flexible working hours, quiet workspaces, or the use of technology like noise-cancelling headphones can make a significant difference.

 2. Awareness and Training

-Providing education and training for all employees, including management, can foster an inclusive atmosphere.
 This training should cover the basics of neurodiversity, the specific needs of neurodivergent employees, and how to communicate effectively and respectfully.

 3. Encouraging Open Dialogue

-4. Utilizing Strengths
+4. Utilising Strengths

 5. Mentorship and Support